MattPua/isthereanydeal-nodejs/README.md

 ## Disclaimer

-This project is not affiliated with IThereAnyDeal.
+This project is not affiliated with IsThereAnyDeal.
 All trademarks are property of their respective owners in the US and other countries.